-The Lewis & Clark River still hosts a remnant population of wild winter steelhead renowned locally for their large size.
-This project site lies above a dam, however, the dam does have a fish ladder and wild steelhead are able to pass to the upper river's spawning habitat in higher flows.
+This particular project site was above a dam, and which has a fish ladder where wild steelhead are able to pass to the upper river’s spawning habitat in higher flows.
 Also, these upper portions of the Lewis & Clark are home to populations of native coastal cutthroat, relatively undisturbed by hatchery influences.
-Restoring passage - both upstream and downstream for adults and juveniles at all flow levels - will allow greater use of intact spawning habitats currently blocked, and greater production and survival for native steelhead and cutthroat.
+Restoring passage – both upstream and downstream for adults and juveniles at all flow levels – allows greater use of intact spawning habitats currently blocked, and greater production and survival for native steelhead and cutthroat.
 That means more wild fish.
 More wild fish generally means better fishing!

-Project re-connected some 4 miles of quality spawning and rearing habitat for native winter steelhead and coastal cutthroat trout of all life stages at all flow levels.
+Working with the private timber company, TU re-connected about four miles of quality spawning and rearing habitat for native winter steelhead and coastal cutthroat trout of all life stages at all flow levels.
 Sedimentation and harmful erosion that was resulting from the undersized culverts handling heavy flows was greatly reduced by restoring stream width to more-than bankful width.